nixnmtm/MGTools/README.md

-# Molecular Graph Theory
+# Rigidity Graph

-*This projects aims to depict the behaviour of molecules like proteins and nucleic acids*
+*This projects aims to depict the chemically spcific behaviour of molecules like proteins and nucleic acids*

-In molecular graph theory, edges that connect the nodes of amino acid residues are calculated from atomic fluctuations.
-The adjacency matrix (A) and the degree matrix (D) of the weighted graph are also defined based on the calculated edges.
-The molecular graph was then characterized by analyzing the unoriented Laplacian matrix, $(K=A+D)$.
-We showed that this framework can be used to effectively dissect the inter-reside couplings due to backbone-backbone, backbone-sidechain, and sidechain-sidechain interactions, hence revealing the mechanical architecture of a protein structure.
-We also analyze the functional implications of the MGT in extracting allosteric communication and functionally important residues in proteins.
+The inter-residue rigidity graphs are the *K* matrices of the edge weights between residues *I* and *J*, which is the sum over the bsENM spring constants that link their CG sites.
+This construction renders a signless Laplacian matrix.
+Since bsENM springs can be categorized according to the CG site types as backbone-backbone, backbone-side-chain, or side-chain-side-chain, *K^BB*,*K^BS* and *K^SS* are constructed accordingly.
+Averaging over the rigidity graphs of trajectory segments gives the mean graph *K*, and the following analysis for its eigenvalues and eigenvectors is conducted to identify the statistically prominent (strong and persistent) modes during protein dynamics.
+Then by comparing the prominent modes of apo and holo rigidity graphs, allosteric responses even without conformational changes can be elucidated.

 ### Dependencies